Khlick/RevealPack/docs/package.md

 ## Notes

-- A copy of the rendered presentations in the `config.directories.buil` will be created in a `src` directory specified in the `dest-dir` option.
+- A copy of the rendered presentations in the `config.directories.build` will be created in a `src` directory specified in the `target-dir` option.
 - Ensure that all necessary files and dependencies are correctly specified in your `config.json` before packaging.
 - The packaging process may take some time depending on the size of your presentations and the number of assets you've included in your presentations.